Earleking/Group-Play/readme.md

 # Introduction
 Hello, this is our project, Group Play.
-The goal of this project was to allow multiple players to democratically decide how to play a given game of Legends Of Runeterra.
+We wanted to create a social experience where many players can come together and play the same game as a group.
+In this project we allow many users to perform inputs then take the most popular inputs and perform them on the master game.
+Players are able to access this experience from their browser by simply going to a web interface then dragging and dropping cards starting on the next turn.

 ## How it works

 Every phase, players will use our interface on the website to provide the moves that they would like to make, after 10 seconds all players moves will be tallied up and the most popular move will be made.
 This continues until the game wins or loses.

 ### Gameflow Example
+We think that while words are great its just better to show you how it works, so we recorded ourselves playing a couple rounds through the web interface which you can view here.
-Here you can see how a phase would look for a user (AREK PUT FULL GAMEFLOW HERE)
+(AREK PUT FULL GAMEFLOW HERE)

 # General Architecture: